finos/common-domain-model/documentation/source/documentation.rst

 * **Supporting marketplace initiatives to streamline and standardise legal agreements** with a comprehensive digital representation of such agreements.
 While the initial scope is focused on the ISDA legal agreements, it is not limited to those.
 As an example, as a follow-up from work to represent security lending contracts and associated lifecycle events, the CDM will look to represent the associated governing legal agreements (such as GMSLA for stock loan).
 * **Providing a comprehensive representation of the financial workflows** by complementing the contract and lifecycle event representation.
 Collateral management is an example of the applicability of such approach, as lifecycle processes require reference to the associated legal agreements (such as the ISDA Initial Margin Credit Support Annex).
-* **Representation of legal agreement elections as data**, as opposed to unstructured data contained within a full legal text.
-This approach allows CDM users to define normalised elections into a corresponding legal agreement template, in order to provide a full representation that can also be used to define functional processes.
+* **Supporting the direct implementation of functional processes** by providing a normalised representation of legal agreements as structured data, as opposed to the unstructured data contained within a full legal text that need to be interpretated first: e.g. for collateral management processes.

-* **Normalisation of the data representation** to be machine readable and executable.
-In practice, the use of elections expressed in a ``string`` format has been restricted whenever possible, as ``string`` requires language parsing and disassembling to be machine executable.
+Modelling Approach
+^^^^^^^^^^^^^^^^^^

 Scope
-^^^^^
+"""""

-The current CDM scope comprises the following features:
+The legal agreement model in the CDM comprises the following features:

-* **Composable and normalised model representation** of a number of legal agreements:
+* **Composable and normalised model representation** of the following legal agreements:

   * ISDA 2016 Phase One Credit Support Annex (“CSA”) (Security Interest – New York Law)
   * ISDA 2016 Phase One Credit Support Deed (“CSD”) (Security Interest – English Law)